Orpheus (Angel)

-"Orpheus" is episode 15 of season 4 in the television show Angel.
+"Orpheus" is the 15th episode of the fourth season of the American television series Angel.
 Written by Mere Smith and directed by Terrence O'Hara, it was originally broadcast on March 19, 2003 on the WB network.
 "Orpheus" concludes the three-episode arc involving guest star Eliza Dushku reprising her role as the Slayer Faith, beginning immediately where the previous episode ended: Angelus starts to feed on Faith.
 However, she had deliberately poisoned her blood with a psychedelic drug, and the two pass out.
 In his coma, Angelus is forced to relive his alter ego Angel's good deeds with Faith at his side, as Cordelia attempts to stop Willow Rosenberg from re-ensouling Angel.